Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 Schedule Your Perkins Marine Service

-Protect your time on the water with factory-aligned maintenance from 805 Marine Mechanic.
-We service Perkins engines across Ventura, Oxnard, the Channel Islands & Santa Barbara with thorough inspections, OEM parts, and meticulous documentation.
+Protect your time on the water with factory-aligned maintenance from 805 Marine Diesel Mechanic.
+We service Perkins engines across Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara with thorough inspections, OEM-style service logic, and detailed documentation.